 1.20.
-"Start Date" means the date when the Subscriber agrees to be bound by these Terms and Conditions by clicking on the Send Registration button online, by returning the subscription and equipment order forms or by purchasing the service or items by phone.
+"Start Date" means the date when the Subscriber agrees to be bound by these Terms and Conditions by clicking on the Send Registration button online, by returning the subscription and equipment order forms or by agreeing to purchase the Service or items by phone or email communication.

 1.21.
 "Subscriber" means the person or legal entity with which 4G Internet makes this, or any part of this Contract.

 1.22.
 “Ts & Cs”, “Ts and Cs” are equivalent terms to “Terms and Conditions”.

 2.1.
 In order to use the Service, Subscriber is required to have opened an Account.
 By so doing, Subscriber is deemed to have accepted the Ts & Cs.

 2.2.
 One Account will provide a single unique Username with the ability to use the Service via a specific single Equipment Set (including the SIM card with specified ICCID).